sansneo/dotfiles/README.md

 * hacking: strace, ltrace and rizin
 * vcs: git(with github-cli)
 * wiki: marksman and markdown oxide
-* remote: openssh and wormhole
+* remote: openssh and croc
 * backup: rsync and rclone
 * containers: docker and kubernetes
 * infrastructure: aws, azure, tencent, terraform and polumi